-There will be 16 total ram permits available in the 2025 draw, which is a three-tag decrease over last year.
-These will be 15 California bighorn sheep permits and 1 Rocky Mountain bighorn sheep permit.
-Washington attracts sheep hunters from everywhere because of their trophy quality for California bighorns and Rocky Mountain bighorns.
-All of the permits are up for grabs in the draw each year with no separate non-resident quota.
-In 2024, Washington had over 40,000 applications for bighorn sheep permits.
-Permit winners should keep in mind that there are a few tribal permits available each year that are in addition to the permits issued through the state draw, so there may be additional hunters on most units.
-The Umtanum, Selah Butte, Manson, and Mountain View units will be closed for 2025.
+There will be 21 total ram permits available in the 2026 draw, which is an increase of 5 permits from last year.
+All 21 permits will be California bighorn sheep permits; there will be no Rocky Mountain bighorn sheep permits in 2026.
+Washington attracts sheep hunters from everywhere because of the trophy quality of their California bighorns and Rocky Mountain bighorns, with no separate non-resident quota, all of the permits are up for grabs by anyone in the draw each year.
+In 2025, Washington had over 41,000 applications for bighorn sheep permits.
+Permit winners should keep in mind that there are a few tribal permits available each year in addition to the permits issued through the state draw, so there may be additional hunters on most units.
+The Wenaha, Umtanum, Manson, and Mountain View units will be closed for 2026.

 Our Memberships Include The Most Accurate Draw Odds Available, Join Now!

-The Mountain View Rocky Mountain sheep unit has experienced a major die-off where they believe they had 70% adult mortality in the herd.
-The unit will not be available in the draw for 2025.
-The Rocky Mountain sheep herd in Southeastern Washington falls under the Hells Canyon Initiative Restoration Program where animals are tested and removed to curb the effect of M. ovi-associated pneumonia.
-It is important to realize that this herd is managed in conjunction with the Washington DFW, Confederated Tribes of the Umatilla Indian Reservation, Oregon State, and the Nez Perce Tribe.
+The Rocky Mountain bighorn sheep in the Hells Canyon area have been dealing with disease issues for a while now.
+The Rocky Mountain sheep herd in southeastern Washington falls under the Hells Canyon Initiative Restoration Program where animals are tested and removed to curb the effect of M. ovis-associated pneumonia.
+It is important to note that this herd is managed in conjunction with the Washington Department of Fish and Wildlife, the Confederated Tribes of the Umatilla Indian Reservation, Oregon Department of Fish and Wildlife, and the Nez Perce Tribe.

 The only hunts with ewe permits available this year will be in the Lincoln Cliffs, Swakane, and Chelan Butte units.
 The ewe permits available in the Chelan Butte unit are only available for youth hunters and disabled hunters.
-The only juvenile ram hunt available this year will be for disabled hunters only in the Chelan Butte unit.
+There will also be a new youth hunt for ewes on the Swakane unit this year with two tags.
+This year, the only juvenile ram hunts available will be a hunt for disabled hunters in the Chelan Butte unit and a new hunt on the Cleman Mountain unit with 2 tags.

 For access to all of our research and data we've collected over the last 20+ years, then join today and access the best research tools for hunting Bighorn Sheep in Washington including Draw Odds, Consultations and much more.
 Go on more hunts with better information!